fridge7809/research-project/ideas.md

 11. **Parallel Simulation and Modeling for Scientific Computing**: Develop parallel simulation and modeling techniques for scientific computing accessible via a web API.

 12. **Concurrency in Financial Trading Systems**: Investigate concurrent programming techniques for financial trading systems, offering algorithmic trading services via a web API.

-# Mathias ideas
-**Functional programming for web development:**

-Compare functional languages for web development Pros/cons of using functional languages for web instead of javascript etc.
-Build a web app in a functional language.

-**Using functional and imperative programming:**

-Could be a comparison of the two.
-Could also look into how functional programming integrates into imperative programming (or object oriented programming).
-Build some kind of project integrating the two paradigms.

-**Use Functional Reactive Programming (FRP) for real-time data visualization:**

-(I haven't read much about this topic, but skatten gives an explanation that sounds quite interesting):
-Functional Reactive Programming (FRP) is a programming paradigm for working with reactive systems in a declarative way.
-It combines the principles of functional programming with reactive programming, allowing developers to model dynamic systems that change over time.
-FRP is particularly useful for applications that require continuous updates and real-time responsiveness, such as user interfaces, animations, and interactive simulations.